 Running Calculators

-In the left Column you'll find the ones ones I've written.
-Rather than trying to reinvent the wheel, my approach is to either to write something that I use that I can't find on the web or to write a table generator that will show a range of values that can be used in a coaching situation.
+In the left Column you'll find some of the ones I've written.
+Rather than trying to reinvent the wheel, my approach is to either write something that I use that I can't find on the web or to write a table generator that will show a range of values that can be used in a coaching situation.

 Back to San Diego Track Magazine